Brittany Ferries: Irish and Spanish operations

-In 2018, Brittany Ferries commenced service between Cork, Ireland, and Santander.
-This was cancelled and effectively replaced in February 2020 by the Rosslare–Bilbao service which runs twice weekly.
+In 2018, Brittany Ferries commenced service between Cork and Santander.
+This was cancelled and effectively replaced in February 2020 by the Rosslare–Bilbao service, which runs twice weekly.
 A seasonal service between Rosslare and Roscoff is also offered.

+Impacts from the COVID-19 pandemic

 From late March 2020, due to the ongoing COVID-19 pandemic, Brittany Ferries was forced to cancel all passenger sailings until 15 May 2020 after British government advice was issued against all travel.
 Initially they had been offering refund vouchers valid for 2 years for affected customers.
 Many customers were unsatisfied with vouchers and had requested a refund.
-Brittany Ferries had begun to issue refunds in the last week of April for customers that wished for a refund.
+Brittany Ferries had begun to issue refunds in the last week of April for customers who wished for a refund.
 Customers were entitled to a refund under EU regulation 1177/2010.